anablock/Prompt-Engineering/Transforming.md

 print(response)
 ```

-Universal Translator
+## Universal Translator

-Imagine you are in charge of IT at a large multinational e-commerce company.
+<i>Imagine you are in charge of IT at a large multinational e-commerce company.
 Users are messaging you with IT issues in all their native languages.
 Your staff is from all over the world and speaks only their native languages.
-You need a universal translator!
+You need a universal translator!</i>

 ```py
 user_messages = [